How to make the most of comparison charts to help find the right card for you.

 - Application requirements.
 The application requirements will help you to determine whether you will be eligible for the credit card you are interested in.
 Some requirements include a minimum income or a good credit rating.
 Cards differ on their availability to temporary residents as well so be sure to check that.

 - Foreign currency fees.
 Credit cards also differ on their treatment of currency conversions.
 Some credit cards are more overseas-friendly and will charge you less of a fee, or no fee at all.
 If you are planning to use your card overseas you might want to opt for a card with a low currency conversion fee.

 - Overseas fees and replacement cards.
 If you are planning on using your card overseas the comparison chart will tell you what you will be charged at overseas ATMs to withdraw money or to check you balance.
 You can also see if you will be charged for overseas emergency card replacement.

 - Gambling transactions allowed.
 Gambling transactions are not treated by card providers as normal transactions, and as such different rules apply.
 Some providers, such as Citi, have a global policy not to authorise online gambling payments.
 Other card providers will allow them but treat them as cash advances.

 - Additional cardholders.
 If you are planning to use your credit card for family or business purposes and require additional cardholders then you can check if this is available on the comparison chart, and also if there are any associated fees.

 Remember that whatever you need from your credit card, the first step to finding the perfect card is by comparing your options.

-The Citibank Clear Platinum Card has consistently been a great value credit card offer from Citibank.
-This card also features a low ongoing purchase rate and 55 days interest free.
+The Citi Clear Platinum Card has consistently been a great value credit card offer from Citi.
+This card also features a low ongoing purchase rate and days interest-free.
 Apply now and receive a 60 second response.